 With a few exceptions, this is an overview!
 Where possible there are technical details you may be able to use.
-As you frequently hear, when anyone asks for recommendations, "IT DEPENDS"!
-The information in this session is based on our experiences as long-time VM-ers adding virtual Linux.
-Interactive is good!
-Please ask questions.
+As you frequently hear when anyone asks for recommendations, "IT DEPENDS" is the answer and it applies here too.
+The information in this session is based on our experiences as long-time VM-ers building virtual Linux farms.
+Interaction is good!
+Please ask questions whenever you want.
 We'll all get the most out of this session that way.